Rapid transit: Safety and security

 Compared to other modes of transport, rapid transit has a good safety record, with few accidents.
 Rail transport is subject to strict safety regulations, with requirements for procedure and maintenance to minimize risk.
 Head-on collisions are rare due to use of double track, and low operating speeds reduce the occurrence and severity of rear-end collisions and derailments.
 Fire is more of a danger underground, such as the King's Cross fire in London in November 1987, which killed 31 people.
 Systems are generally built to allow evacuation of trains at many places throughout the system.

-High platforms (usually over 1 meter / 3 feet) are a safety risk, as people falling onto the tracks have trouble climbing back.
+High platforms, usually over 1 meter / 3 feet, are a safety risk, as people falling onto the tracks have trouble climbing back.
 Platform screen doors are used on some systems to eliminate this danger.

 Rapid transit facilities are public spaces and may suffer from security problems: petty crimes, such as pickpocketing and baggage theft, and more serious violent crimes, as well as sexual assaults on tightly packed trains and platforms.
 Security measures include video surveillance, security guards, and conductors.
 In some countries a specialized transit police may be established.
 These security measures are normally integrated with measures to protect revenue by checking that passengers are not travelling without paying.

-Some subway systems, such as the Beijing Subway, which is ranked by Worldwide Rapid Transit Data as the "World's Safest Rapid Transit Network" in 2015, incorporate airport-style security checkpoints at every station.
+Some subway systems, such as the Beijing Subway, which is ranked by Worldwide Rapid Transit Data as the "World's Safest Rapid Transit Network" in 2015, incorporates airport-style security checkpoints at every station.
 Rapid transit systems have been subject to terrorism with many casualties, such as the 1995 Tokyo subway sarin gas attack and the 2005 "7/7" terrorist bombings on the London Underground.

 Added features

-Some rapid transport trains have extra features such as wall sockets, cellular reception (typically using leaky feeder in tunnels and DAS antennas in stations), as well as Wi-Fi connectivity.
-The first metro system in the world to enable full mobile phone reception in underground stations and tunnels was Singapore's Mass Rapid Transit (MRT) system which launched its first underground mobile phone network (using AMPS) in 1989.
-Nowadays, many metro systems, such as the Hong Kong Mass Transit Railway (MTR) and the Berlin U-Bahn, provide mobile data connections in their tunnels for various network operators.
+Some rapid transit trains have extra features such as wall sockets, cellular reception, typically using a leaky feeder in tunnels and DAS antennas in stations, as well as Wi-Fi connectivity.
+The first metro system in the world to enable full mobile phone reception in underground stations and tunnels was Singapore's Mass Rapid Transit (MRT) system, which launched its first underground mobile phone network using AMPS in 1989.
+Many metro systems, such as the Hong Kong Mass Transit Railway (MTR) and the Berlin U-Bahn, provide mobile data connections in their tunnels for various network operators.